UW-POLS503/2015/notes/lectures.md

 - The usage of Rmarkdown documents is still awkward.
 - Need to streamline my advice of model fitting.
 It was rambling and not coherent, even in light of a lack of coherence in model choice.

+# May 17

+## Pre

+Decided to consider issues with linear regression before turning to causal inference /

+- missing data
+- outliers: covered in previous versions of the course; also somewhat important for considering weighting
+- limited dependent variables, since several have it.
+Look at linear probability model.
+- discuss general statistical approach and thoughts of statistical inference currently

+## Post